brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 Which is a classic endless loop.

-In the assembly source file, directives were used to pad out the binary with 0's and to add the magic number AA55h.
+In the assembly source file, the [TIMES prefix](https://nasm.us/doc/nasmdoc3.html#section-3.2.5) along with the db [pseudo-instruction](https://nasm.us/doc/nasmdoc3.html#section-3.2) and the $ and $$ tokens were used to pad out the binary with just enough 0's and to add the magic number AA55h such that our code compiles to exactly the 512 byte size of the boot sector.
+Refer to the [pseudo-instruction](#rhe-db-'pseudo-instruction') and the [assembly language](#2-assembly-language) sections for further info on these.

 Using a program to view the contents of a file in binary form we can see the data inside the boot sector:

 {% include figure.html path="blog/hello-boot/endless-loop.jpg" caption="The while(true) of x86-assembly shown in binary form.
 The HxD hex editor was used to view the binary file" %}

-There are 2 chunks of data here worth talking about, that I've underlined in red in the above image:
+There are 2 chunks of data here worth talking about that I've underlined in red in the above image:

 The 2 bytes at the beginning of the sector EB FE, represent the JMP instruction, along with its operand.
 Looking at [this reference derived from the Intel® 64 and IA-32 Architectures Software Developer’s Manual](https://www.felixcloutier.com/x86/jmp), we can see the encoding for the x86 JMP instruction, for a relative JMP with an operand that is 1 byte in size is EB.
 FE represents the number -2 that is encoded using the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) method.